Skip to main content

 Rare

-• Altered taste Brief metallic or bitter taste following intranasal administration
+• Altered taste: Brief metallic or bitter taste following intranasal administration

 Safety Profile